 How to Grow Woad Plant

 Woad is very competitive and can displace valuable crops, native vegetation and rangeland.
-It also has an extremely long tap root (3-5 feet long) that makes it almost indestructible.
+It also has an extremely long tap root (3-5 feet or 0.9-1.5 m. long) that makes it almost indestructible.
 Hence, many places deem woad too invasive and label it a noxious weed.

 That said, woad seed can be obtained online or if you happen upon a patch of it, you can harvest your own seeds.
 Sow seeds thinly space in March in seed trays.
 Cover lightly with soil and keep moist.